marier-nico/dotfiles/README.md

 as credits for inspiration and the location where specific tips and tricks were found.
 It will also contain links to most resources used with this config (wallpapers, themes, etc.)

+### Installation

+**This is really important**: commands that are run by dotbot (in `install.conf.yaml`) will be ran using the shell specified in `$SHELL`.
+I use [fish](fishshell.com), so the shell commands will probably not work on other shells.
+Before running the install script, edit the commands for your own shell, or switch to fish!

+To install my configurations, you just have to clone this repo and run `./install`.
+I recomment checking the `install.conf.yaml` file before blindly installing because it will expect specific directories to exist which you might not have.

+Also, don't forget to actually install the programs that I use with this configuration.
+They are listed just below, and that list is kept up to date with what I use.

 ### Programs

 - dwm